EMsoft-org/EMsoftSuperbuild/ReadMe.md

 # EMsoft SDK Superbuild #

+## IMPORTANT NOTE ##

+If you find bugs and fix them **PLEASE** consider submitting a "Pull Request" from your fork to the official repository.
+This will allow the entire EMsoft community to benefit from your bug fixes.

 ## Introduction ##

 This cmake project will build an EMsoft SDK by downloading all the necessary 3rd party